 Five things to watch for

-2) Offensive rebounds will be extremely critical.
+1) Who will win this particular race, the tortoises or the hares?2) Offensive rebounds will be extremely critical.
 Indeed, whichever team can gain the most extra shots might very well emerge victorious.

 3) How will the Heat react to the Celtics' well-orchestrated off-the-ball cuts?